alan-turing-institute/hub23-deploy/docs/customising/changing-logo.md

----
-layout: page
-share: false
-title: "Changing the logo on the Binder page"
+# Changing the logo on the Binder page
----

 See these docs: